DesperC/Splatoon-3-Creator-Assets/README.md

 added all the new stuff i could find. as well as album covers and the future salmon gear. as well as a folder specifically for the old splash and sploosh icons (i hate the new ones but i understand why they did it)

+i have a mid season update planned for this to add some text related things (like titles and stuff)

 youtube (pls i want the happy chemical) https://www.youtube.com/channel/UCRc-eXIuNla_SYhvgrfprug

 any questions go to my discord Desper#6676